-All classifiers would be implemented using stepwise linear discriminant analysis (SWLDA) as previously described in this thesis, such as in section 4.2.4.2.
+All classifiers would be implemented using stepwise linear discriminant analysis (SWLDA) as previously described in section 5.3.1.

 Online blocks of trials, again lasting approximately four minutes per block, would then be carried out.
 These would follow a similar protocol to the simulated real-time experiments discussed in the previous chapter: after each action performed by the virtual robot, an EEG trial would be extracted from 200ms to 700ms relative to the movement.
 This trial would immediately be preprocessed and classified according to the appropriate model, depending on the type of action that had been performed.
-The virtual robot would navigate and identify target loci according to the navigation strategy described in Chapter 5 [Note that the content of this chapter is embargoed in the open access version of this thesis - see Chapter for details].
+The virtual robot would navigate and identify target loci according to the Bayesian inference navigation strategy described in section 5.3.2.1.